anomalyae/thinking/_posts/2024-09-07-The-structured-data-opportunity.md

 1. <span class="list-header">Enhanced Model Training:</span> Structured data serves as high-quality input for AI models, leading to more accurate and reliable outputs
 2. <span class="list-header">Faster Learning Curves:</span> AI systems can process and learn from structured data more efficiently
 3. <span class="list-header">Improved Interpretability:</span> Structured data allows for better understanding and explanation of AI decision-making processes
-4. <span class="list-header">Cross-Domain Applications:</span> Structured data facilitates the transfer of learnings from one domain to another
+4. <span class="list-header">Cross-Domain Applications:</span> Structured data facilitates the transfer of knowledge from one domain to another

 Data-driven Innovation & Productivity